February 11, 2019

 If you’d like to know more about how EdApp can help your training practices (inside and outside of Australia) with all of the above features, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.

 You can also try one of our microlessons in our content library to see for yourself how effective they really are.
 Here is one of our popular courses on Gender Bias.

 You might also be interested in these articles: